CRM ✓ Verified 2026-05-06

 Is HubSpot better than Salesforce for a small business?

 Usually yes.
 HubSpot is easier to implement, easier to train on, and has a meaningful free tier for early-stage teams.
-Salesforce is typically too complex and expensive for most small businesses unless they have unusual workflow needs.
+Salesforce is typically too complex and expensive for most small businesses unless they have unusual workflow needs or budget for implementation help.

 When should I choose Salesforce over HubSpot?